bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 In the past, these “priority” transaction were often exempt from the normal fee requirements.
 Before Bitcoin Core 0.12, 50 KB of each block would be reserved for these high-priority transactions, however this is now set to 0 KB by default.
 After the priority area, all transactions are prioritized based on their fee per byte, with higher-paying transactions being added in sequence until all of the available space is filled.

-As of Bitcoin Core 0.9, a :term:`minimum fee <Minimum relay fee>` (currently 1,000 satoshis) has been required to broadcast a transaction across the |network|.
+As of Bitcoin Core 0.9, a :term:`minimum relay fee` (currently 1,000 satoshis) has been required to broadcast a transaction across the |network|.
 Any transaction paying only the minimum fee should be prepared to wait a long time before there’s enough spare space in a block to include it.
 Please see the `verifying payment section <../devguide/payment_processing.html#verifying-payment>`__ for why this could be important.

 Since each transaction spends Unspent Transaction Outputs (UTXOs) and because a UTXO can only be spent once, the full value of the included UTXOs must be spent or given to a miner as a transaction fee.
 Few people will have UTXOs that exactly match the amount they want to pay, so most transactions include a change output.